sugarmo/picsew-help/en/guide-widget.md

-# Recent Scrollshot Widget Document
+# Recent Scrollshot Widget Documentation

 **Recent Scrollshot** widget requires you to enable it manually.